About our organisation

 The Tenants' Union receives principal funding from:

-- The Tenants Advice and Advocacy Program administered by NSW Fair Trading, using money from the Rental Bond Board Interest Account and the Property Services Statutory Interest Account.
+• The Tenants Advice and Advocacy Program administered by NSW Fair Trading, using money from the Rental Bond Board Interest Account and the Property Services Statutory Interest Account.

-- The Community Legal Centres Program administered by Legal Aid NSW.
+• The Community Legal Centres Program administered by Legal Aid NSW

 Accreditation

-The Tenants' Union is accredited by Community Legal Centres Australia (formerly NACLC), is a member of the National Association of Tenants Organisations, and is a registered charity with the Australian Charities and Not-For-Profits Commission.
+The Tenants' Union is accredited by Community Legal Centres Australia (formerly NACLC), is a member of the National Association of Renters Organisations, and is a registered charity with the Australian Charities and Not-For-Profits Commission.

 More about our work